lou-cs/company/README.md

 To be a Workforce Accelerator recognized globally as the foremost leader in XR.

-We are committed to providing a comprehensive learning experience and the highest quality, skill-based training that prepares working professionals for new careers within immersive technology.
+To provide a comprehensive learning experience and the highest quality, skill-based training to prepare working professionals for new careers within immersive technology.

 ## <a name="goals"></a>Goals

 Our long-range goal is to train over 1000 learners annually by December 31, 2022.

-By reaching scale, a lot more XR applications and jobs will be created, advancing the industry's frontiers.
+By reaching scale, we will truly advance the industry's frontiers by helping create a lot more XR applications and jobs.

 ## <a name="values"></a>Values